Free trade: Politics

-Economic arguments against free trade criticize the assumptions or conclusions of economic theories.

 Domestic industries often oppose free trade on the grounds that lower prices for imported goods would reduce their profits and market share.
 For example, if the United States reduced tariffs on imported sugar, sugar producers would receive lower prices and profits, and sugar consumers would spend less for the same amount of sugar because of those same lower prices.
 The economic theory of David Ricardo holds that consumers would necessarily gain more than producers would lose.
 Since each of the domestic sugar producers would lose a lot while each of a great number of consumers would gain only a little, domestic producers are more likely to mobilize against the reduction in tariffs.
 More generally, producers often favor domestic subsidies and tariffs on imports in their home countries while objecting to subsidies and tariffs in their export markets.